thoughtspot/thoughtspot.github.io/_data-connect/reference/data-connect-connection-credentials.md

 ---
 title: [Connectors reference]

-keywords: tbd
-last_updated: tbd
+last_updated: 2/4/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Here is a list of all of the source connectors, and their connection credentials, that are supported in ThoughtSpot Data Connect.
-As you create a new connection, you will need specific connection information to enter into the create connection dialog box.
-You can find more detailed information below for each of the connection types ThoughtSpot Data Connect supports.
+As you create a new connection, you need specific connection information to enter into the create connection dialog box.
+You can find more detailed information for each of the connection types that ThoughtSpot Data Connect supports.

 ## Amazon S3